 These regulations are only partially about protecting sensitive personal and business data; they’re equally about making sure organizations are up to date on how they should be handling sensitive information.

 Digital tools for identifying and properly categorizing data can help businesses develop a comprehensive data protection strategy to meet these challenges efficiently and accurately by simplifying processes and taking the guesswork out of the equation.
 Within the flow of regular work, data protection solutions suggest sensitivity levels (i.e., “classified,” “restricted” or “public”) that users can select and use to make information handling decisions.
 Properly identifying and categorizing data can happen as information is generated, as it moves around via email and uploads to the cloud, and also as it is stored.
 These protections become part of the way people work — or simply, the way they handle information.

-We’ve written a that goes a bit deeper into some of the issues around information handling and how various technologies can lend a hand:
+We’ve written a white paper that goes a bit deeper into some of the issues around information handling and how various technologies can lend a hand:

 - Digital policy managers work within user workflows to help organizations implement information handling best practices that protect their data.